Matamata-Animator/Matamata/readme.md

 # Matamata Core

 Matamata (an acronym for "Matamata attempts to animate mouths, at times accurately") is a tool to automatically create lip-synced animations.
-For basic usage, please refer to the [video tutorial](https://youtu.be/KnWKuSWu1qE).

 <img src="https://raw.githubusercontent.com/Matamata-Animator/Branding/main/Logos-Icons/logo.png" alt="logo" width="200" height="200"/>